danialgoodwin/identify-dev-device/readme.md

-# Find Dev Devices
+# Programmatically Identify Developer Devices

-It would be possible to programmatically find the likely device(s) of the different app developers..
+Apps can programmatically identify likely device(s) of the different app developers.

 It's due to the fact that app developers usually install their app many times.
-And, it's possible to watch for those changes in Android.
+And, it's possible to watch for those app installs in Android.

-Note: The scan can take awhile if there are many apps on the device.
+Also, implementing an app that takes advantage of this requires zero permissions.

+So, this repo has two apps: One to programmatically identify dev devices, and one to identify those kind of apps.

+Imagine, if you are an app developer, then your device(s) can be identified and have special code ran for them and nobody else will experience the same issue or app changes.

-Notes for why this app is useful:
+Notes for why this app is might be useful (but still shouldn't be used):

+- Learn something new: More approaches to breaching privacy
+- Show resume to app developer(s) at a specific company
+- Run different app code for other developers, or for non-developers
 - Possible security vulnerability by targeting devices, through apps
-- Paranoid
-- Learn something new

-- Easier to target apps with few number of devs.
+- Easier to target companies/apps with few number of devs.
 Possible privacy issue.
-For apps with many devs, it could still be targeting, but not as specific as an individual level.
+For apps with many devs, it could still be targeting, but not as specific as an individual level (unless app has GET_ACCOUNTS permission).

-- But, currently this app has limitations.
-If the code is embedded in another app's Service, then nothing related to seeing the intent has to be added to the Manifest.
-  - Though, typically when I'm working on an app, I don't have any other apps running so that wouldn't be a problem.
-(Caveat: launcher and Google/Android systems)

-## TODO
-- In package detail page:
-  - Show all package watching intents
-  - Show all permissions asked for
-  - Button to display full manifest?
-Could do it by sending as Intent to another app to handle.
-- Settings page for what "Scan all apps":
-   - Adjust what intent actions are looked for
-   - Option to hide system apps?
-(Not a priority feature)

-- Possibly create library for 'ListLayout' that takes a List<T> and onClickListener.
-Should be simple to use and easy to memorize.

-- Since developers would be interested in this, have donate options for 1.618, 2.718, 3.14, 6.22, 9.088.
-  - Create library to do this easily

-- Something to maybe integrate: https://github.com/jaredrummler/AndroidProcesses

-## TODO v2
-- Possibly add more limitations on which packages are shown:
-  - Check for data tag's host and package.
-[More info](http://developer.android.com/guide/topics/manifest/data-element.html)
-- In-app package detail page:
-  - Use https://github.com/jaredrummler/APKParser to show if app is signed or not
+## Identify Dev Device app

+More info in another readme in the identify-app module's directory.

+## AIDD: Anti Identify Dev Device app

+This app identifies apps that have the capability to track app installs, thus dev devices.

+This is achieved by reading the AndroidManifest file for the apps and looking for a BroadcastReceiver that has the Intent action for watching package changes (add/replace/remove).

+More info in another readme for this module.

+## TODOs for further research

 - Scan popular apps in store.
-- Read shared preferences and database files of other devices to see if they are storing a particular app.
-But, can can be countered by simple obfuscation.
-- Send fake broadcast and can see if they are received?
-Maybe Android system doesn't have that capability

-## "Simple" TODOs up for grabs to get pull-request experience (only one per person)
-- Update AppModelDetailPage's Dialog to something that'll stay shown on rotation (perhaps Fragment or FragmentDialog)
-- Add parent Activity support for API 15 for AppModelDetailPage (just need to edit AndroidManifest.xml)
-- In AppModelDetailPage, *emphasize* the "internet" and "running" TextViews when they are true

-## Third party libraries

-- [APKParser](https://github.com/jaredrummler/APKParser): It has minSdkVersion 14, and targets 23